 If we do ask you for further information, we may ask you to provide this quickly, particularly if we need to seek an interim order to prevent any immediate risks to people who use services.

-Your swift response will enable us to reach a decision as quickly as possible for the nurse, midwife or nursing associate and all others involved in the fitness to practise process.
+Your swift response will enable us to reach a decision as quickly as possible for the professional and all others involved in the fitness to practise process.

 Our Employer Link Service is available to help you decide whether to make a referral and provide further guidance about what you need to submit.